The following are guidelines to help foster a positive research environment in the lab:

 - Graduate students and/or technicians in the lab are responsible for flushing the eye wash stations weekly and documenting this maintenance in the log book, and checking the fire extinguisher (for rust, discoloration) monthly and document this maintenance on the log tag.

-- If you expect Paul to pay for your scientific meeting where you are presenting on research conducted in the lab and/or completed using lab resources, then you must discuss your research presentation with Paul and your plans for presenting it at a meeting at least one month before you register for the meeting. *When you are presenting about research conducted in the lab, you’re representing the Marek lab, Entomology, and Virginia Tech and as advisor I need to see and approve the presentation and overall message.
+- If you expect Paul to pay for your scientific meeting where you are presenting on research conducted in the lab and/or completed using lab resources, then you must discuss your research presentation with Paul and your plans for presenting it at a meeting at least one month before you register for the meeting.
+These plans need to be approved by Paul no less than one month before registering for the meeting. *When you are presenting about research conducted in the lab, you’re representing the Marek lab, Entomology, and Virginia Tech and as advisor I need to see and approve the presentation and overall message.
 Of course I know that you wouldn’t do this, but I want to avoid folks from my lab presenting odd, offensive, or otherwise inaccurate things.
 (I have seen this at meetings by the way!)
 If you don’t want to do this (you’re free to do what you want!), then you cannot put other folks from the Marek Lab as authors on the presentation (including myself), cannot cite the grant, and I will not pay for the meeting.

 - When applying for collecting permits you must include all other current graduate students in the Marek Lab and Paul as co-permittees for the final issued permit.

 * Except the Nanopure water filtration system, which is shared by several researchers in Latham Hall.

 Version 29 July 2022